david-drew/OpenVINO-Samples/Get_Started_OV.md

     - Tip: The labels file contains the classes used by this SqueezeNet* model.
     - If it's is in the same directory as the model, the inference results will show text in addition to confidence percentages.

-2. Copy a sample image to the release directory.
+2. Copy a sample image to the current directory.
 You will use this with your optimized model:

     `sudo cp /opt/intel/openvino/deployment_tools/demo/car.png  .`